jroller33/jroller33/README.md

 # 👨🏻‍💻 About Me

 <b>I'm currently in a full-stack coding bootcamp.
-Some of the projects and assignments I've worked on recently are still on my GitHub, but most of the projects we did at the beginning aren't because I'm redoing them.
+Some of the back-end projects and assignments I've worked on recently are still on my GitHub, but most of the front-end projects we did at the beginning aren't because I'm redoing them.
 This page is constantly changing so check back regularly.
 </b>

 ![Snake animation](https://github.com/thepiyushmalhotra/thepiyushmalhotra/blob/output/github-contribution-grid-snake.svg)